 RAG significantly reduces hallucinations for queries within the knowledge base's scope.
 The model still generates text — but now it is generating text that is constrained by specific provided documents rather than purely by statistical inference.
 Hallucinations within the supported domain drop substantially.

 RAG does not eliminate hallucinations.
 The model may still misrepresent what the provided documents say, generate claims not supported by them, or produce hallucinations in domains not covered by the knowledge base.
+A 2023 study found that RAG-based systems still hallucinated approximately 15-20% of the time when documents partially but not fully answered the query — the model filled gaps with statistical inference rather than acknowledging the limit of the provided information.

 Chain-of-Thought and Explicit Reasoning